-Gunlake implements a weed control strategy using a qualified weed control contractor.
-The weed control program at Gunlake will continue during the coming reporting period, with particular focus in the biodiversity offset areas and riparian zones.
+Gunlake implements a weed control strategy for the site.
+During the reporting period spraying of blackberry and serrated tussock continued in the biodiversity offset areas and riparian zones.
+The weed control program at Gunlake will continue during the coming reporting period.

-6.5 Operational Noise
+6.6 Operational Noise